Last Updated on January 30, 2023 by lauren

 Storms River Mouth Rest Camp, Garden Route

-The Storms River Mouth Rest Camp is a camping site in the Garden Route.
-You are surrounded by some of the region’s most breathtaking views.
+The Storms River Mouth Rest Camp is a Garden Route camping site serving up some of the region’s most breathtaking views.

 Camping Specs: